Monday, 19 November 2018

 This is the point where it finally dawned on me that I'm probably not going to get a clear picture of my 2x great grandmother's childhood or history before her marriage.

-Continuing with a slightly different post format again this week, I'm looking at the life spans of my great grandparents this time, following on from last week's post about the life spans of my great great grandparents.
+Continuing with a slightly different post format again, I’ve been looking at the lifespans of my great grandparents, following on from last week’s post about the lifespans of my 2x great grandparents.

 The 3 great grandparents that lived into their 80s included: